Fishundergraduate/CV/index_en.md

 ## Education

+- 2025-Current PhD cource, Institute of Science Tokyo
 - (Oct.
 2024 Science Tokyo has been name changed from Tokyo Tech.)
-- 2023-Current Tokyo Tech Academy for Convergence of Materials and Informatics(TAC-MI), Tokyo Institute of Technology
+- 2023-2025 Tokyo Tech Academy for Convergence of Materials and Informatics(TAC-MI), Tokyo Institute of Technology
 - 2023-2025 Master in Computer Science, Tokyo Institute of Technology
 - 2019-2023 Bachelor in Computer Science, Tokyo Institute of Technology